 Mohammed J. Zaki is a Professor of Computer Science at RPI.
+He is also the associate department head and the graduate program director for the CS department at RPI.
 He received his Ph.D. degree in computer science from the University of Rochester in 1998.
-His research interests focus on developing novel data mining techniques, especially for applications in bioinformatics and social networks.
-He has published over 225 papers and book-chapters on data mining and bioinformatics, including the Data Mining and Analysis textbook published by Cambridge University Press, 2014.
+His research interests focus on developing novel data mining and machine learning techniques, especially for applications in text mining, social networks, bioinformatics and personal health.
+He has over 250 publications, including the Data Mining and Analysis textbook published by Cambridge University Press, 2014.
 He is the founding co-chair for the BIOKDD series of workshops.
-He is currently Area Editor for Statistical Analysis and Data Mining, and an Associate Editor for Data Mining and Knowledge Discovery, ACM Transactions on Knowledge Discovery from Data, and Social Networks and Mining.
-He was the program co-chair for SDM'08, SIGKDD'09, PAKDD'10, BIBM'11, CIKM'12, ICDM'12, and IEEE BigData'15.
+He is currently an associate editor for Data Mining and Knowledge Discovery, and he has also served as Area Editor for Statistical Analysis and Data Mining, and an Associate Editor for ACM Transactions on Knowledge Discovery from Data, and Social Networks and Mining.
+He was the program co-chair for SDM'08, SIGKDD'09, PAKDD'10, BIBM'11, CIKM'12, ICDM'12, IEEE BigData'15, and CIKM'18.
 He is currently serving on the Board of Directors for ACM SIGKDD.
 He received the National Science Foundation CAREER Award in 2001 and the Department of Energy Early Career Principal Investigator Award in 2002.
 He received an HP Innovation Research Award in 2010, 2011, and 2012, and a Google Faculty Research Award in 2011.
-He is an ACM Distinguished Scientist and a Fellow of the IEEE (see RPI News).
-His research is supported in part by NSF, NIH, DOE, Google, HP, and Nvidia.
+He is an ACM Distinguished Scientist and a Fellow of the IEEE.
+His research is supported in part by NSF, NIH, DOE, IBM, Google, HP, and Nvidia.

 You can find all of the publications and related sofware (and datasets, where applicable) at Publications

 You can directly access the software at my github page.